 Dr. Bopp may use:

 - Topical medications for treating actinic keratosis or basal cell carcinoma in a very early stage.

 - Dr. Bopp performs slow Mohs surgery, which is the most precise and effective treatment for BCCs and SCCs.

 - Other cancerous lesions can be surgically removed, scraped away using a curette, or frozen, which makes the lesion crust over and fall off.

-- Photodynamic therapy (PDT) may be recommended, which is a treatment that uses special drugs, called photosensitizing agents, along with light to kill cancer cells.
+- Photodynamic therapy (PDT) may be recommended, which is a treatment that uses special drugs, called photosensitizing agents, along with light to kill precancerous cells.